Emafire003/ColoredGlowLib/README.md

 The `color` parameter is a hexadecimal color code (like #ff85ab, #750711, #abc, #123, #a7e ecc, search "color picker" online to get them) without the `#` since minecraft interprets it as a beginning of a tag (which is not what it should be doing in this case).
 In alternative you can provide the word `rainbow` that will make the entity glow, you guessed it, rainbow.
 You can also use `random` to make an entity glow a different random color every half a second, or another string that represents a custom animation added via datapack!

-You can interact with the config directly in game.
+There also are some settings you can tweak.
 For example if you want to override the default team colors (the ones minecraft assigns) with the command:

-`/cgl config set overrideTeamColors <true/false>`
+`/cgl settings set overrideTeamColors <true/false>`

 You can also get the current value of the setting, like so:

-`/cgl config get overrideTeamColors`
+`/cgl settings get overrideTeamColors`

+To remove a color you can use:

+`/cgl clear <entity/type/default> [useDefault]`

+`useDefault` is an optional true/false parameter.
+If set to true, the default color will be used instead of setting the color for entities to white.

 More of this in the wiki!

 [![bisecthosting](https://www.bisecthosting.com/images/CF/ColoredGlowLib/BH_NU_PROMO.png)](https://www.bisecthosting.com/LightDev)

+## Custom color animations
+You can add custom animations via a datapack, you can find an example of one here.
+After you created the datapack, you can use it as a color, corresponding to the *name* parameter you have set inside the datapack.

+For example you can use:
+`/cgl setglowcolor @p marine`

+More info in the wiki.

 ## Setup
 ### For normal users:
 Just drag and drop this mod into your mod folder and enjoy!
 (Make sure you are downloading the correct file for the correct loader tho!)

 ### For developers:
-Include this library into your `build.gradle` as a dependency
+Add this library into your `build.gradle` as a dependency
 ```gradle
 repositories {
     maven {